 The language of instruction at Penn State is English.
-All international applicants who have not received baccalaureate or M.S. degrees from an institution in specified exempt countries (<a href="http://gradschool.psu.edu/prospective-students/how-to-apply/new-applicants/requirements-for-to-apply/new-applicants/requirements/ graduate-admission/), must take the TOEFL and submit the test results with the application for admission.
+All international applicants who have not received baccalaureate or M.S. degrees from an institution in specified exempt countries (https://gradschool.psu.edu/graduate-admissions/how-to-apply/new-applicants/requirements-forgraduate-admission/), must take the TOEFL and submit the test results with the application for admission.